Eirinintz/Public-library-internship-Sparta/week-01/week-01-report.md

 ## 3️⃣ MySQL Database (MySQL Server)

+**MySQL**:
-**MySQL** is one of the most widely used relational database systems, ideal for web applications like the ones developed during this project.
+- is one of the most widely used relational database systems, ideal for web applications like the ones developed during this project
+- is used to store, retrieve, and manage data such as book information, categories, and user activity

 ## Installation Steps (Windows)
 ### 1. Download MySQL Installer